christian1512-FE/DevCM-PP-002-22/README.md

 ## Screenshots of webpage on Ipad Mini:

+As you can see below we are able to view the entire webpage while being on an Ipad mini.

 ![alt text](./assets/images/Screen%20Shot%202022-11-03%20at%2012.30.19%20PM.png)

-## Screenshots of webpage on desktip on iphone SE:
+## Screenshots of webpage on Iphone SE:

+Here we have the smallest screen an Iphone and we are able to access the navigation bar.
 ![alt text](./assets/images/Screen%20Shot%202022-11-03%20at%2012.29.46%20PM.png)